dojo/docs/dojox/charting.rst

     return o;
   }

 If a dictionary is supplied, it is used to pull and rename values.
-For example, we can emulate (partially, without “color”, which requires an algorithmic processing) the example above using a dictionary like that:
+For example, we can emulate (partially, without "color", which requires an algorithmic processing) the example above using a dictionary like that:

 .. js ::